kwilteam/docs/docs/introduction.md

 ![kwil-banner](../docs/kwil-banner.svg)

-## The permissionless SQL database for Web3-enabled applications
+## Web3 Native Decentralized Database Networks

-Kwil is the first permissionless database that enables structured data storage across a decentralized network.
-Kwil extends the functionality of traditional relational databases by providing a layer on-top of existing engines that enforce rules necessary for building secure, permissionless data stores.
+Kwil is a framework for leveraging relational databases as standalone, byzantine fault tolerant networks.
+Kwil extends the functionality of traditional relational databases by providing a practical byanztine fault tolerant (pBFT) layer on top of existing engines, enforcing rules necessary for building secure, decentralized data stores.

+Each Kwil network runs its own permissionless Proof-of-Stake (PoS) or permissioned Proof-of-Authority (PoA) blockchain, enabling projects to have a high-degree of configurability over their networks.
+With Kwil, applications and products can determine how, where, and by whom nodes are run in their blockchain

 **Have a question?
 Join our [Discord](<https://discord.com/invite/HzRPZ59Kay>)!**

-Kwil combines the structure and utility of a traditional OLTP database with the guarantees of decentralized networks.
-Broadly speaking, users can think of it as a relational database with the following features:
+Kwil combines the structure and utility of a traditional transactional database with the guarantees of blockchain networks.
+Broadly speaking, users can think of Kwil networks as a relational database with the following features:

-- Secure, permissionless, deterministic relational data storage and retrieval.
+- Secure, permissionless, deterministic relational data storage and retrieval across of a network of nodes.
 - Integrates natively with other Web3 platforms, concepts, and tooling.
 - Supports a variety of access control rules, network configurations, and value accrual mechanisms.